ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```
 _The UUID in this response UPP doesn't match the one from examples above because the UPP was sent from Niomon-Dev._

-### Checking the anchoring status of an UPP
+### Checking the anchoring status of a UPP
 uBirch Niomon accepting the UPP doesn't mean that it is anchored yet.
 This process takes place in certain intervals, so one might have to wait a short while.
-The script to check if an UPP was already anchored is [`upp-anchoring-status.py`](upp-anchoring-status.py).
+The script to check if a UPP was already anchored is [`upp-anchoring-status.py`](upp-anchoring-status.py).
 ```
 $ python3 upp-anchoring-status.py -h
 usage: upp-anchoring-status.py [-h] [--ishash ISHASH] [--env ENV] [--ishex ISHEX] INPUT
 ```
-- `--ishash/-i` A boolean specifying whether the input data is a payload hash or an UPP.
+- `--ishash/-i` A boolean specifying whether the input data is a payload hash or a UPP.
 The payload hash is what is actually used to look up anchoring information about the UPP.
 This script can either extract it from a given UPP or just use the hash directly if provided.
 If directly provided, it must be base64 encoded (see the last example of this sub-section). `true` or `false`.
 - `--env/-e` The stage to check on.
 Should be the one the UPP was sent to. `prod`, `demo` or `dev`.
 - `--ishex/-x` A boolean which controls how the input UPP data is interpreted.
 By default, the data will
 be interpreted as normale binary data.
 When this flag is set to `true`, it will be considered